Albert Korir and Peres Jepchirchir win 2021 New York City Marathon - KTVZ

 Viola Cheptoo, also from Kenya, was just seconds behind Jepchirchir.

+Elkanah Kibet finished as the top American, taking fourth with a time of 2 hours, 11 minutes and 15 seconds.

-About 30,000 people were registered to take part in today’s event, the 50th New York Marathon.
+About 30,000 people were registered to take part in today’s event, the 50th New York Marathon, which travels through the city’s five boroughs: Staten Island, Brooklyn, Queens, the Bronx and Manhattan.
+The race starts on Staten Island and ends in Central Park.

 The 2020 marathon was canceled because of the coronavirus pandemic.